-For more information related to general visitation to WPC properties, please refer to the WPC Visitor Guidelines, which can be found on the Conservancy's website, http://waterlandlife.org/assets/2010 WPC Property Visitor Guidelines.pdf.
+For more information related to general visitation to WPC properties, please refer to the WPC Guidelines for Public Use of WPC Preserves, which can be found on the Conservancy's website, http://waterlandlife.org.
 Questions concerning access to indoor facilities and buildings should be referred to Western Pennsylvania Conservancy, 800 Waterfront Dr., Pittsburgh, PA 15222; 1-866-564-6972 (toll-free); or info@paconserve.org.